 The course selection guide contains detailed information about the path you should follow in order to be prepared to obtain your vocational or post-high school goals.
 It also contains information about numerous programs designed to meet the unique needs of individual students.

-Please do not hesitate contacting the Guidance Department at 233-6313 for additional information or assistance.
+Please do not hesitate to contact the Counseling Department at 440-233-6313, option 3 for additional information or assistance.

 Sincerely,

 Noeleen Rothacker Principal Michael Newman Assistant Principal